Efficient Generator of Mathematical Expressions for Symbolic Regression: Methodology

 The first layer of the decoder transforms the sampled point from the latent space into the code of the hierarchy.
 After this, the tree is generated recursively by passing the code of the current node (subtree) through the decoding cell (further described in section~\ref{sec:decoder}).
 This cell takes the code of the node (subtree) as input and generates a node symbol, along with the codes of the two child nodes.
 There are three possible symbol types.
 If we encounter an operator, both child nodes are generated recursively.
 On the other hand, if the symbol represents a function, we only generate the left child.
 Lastly, if the symbol is either a variable or a constant, no further child nodes are generated in this branch.
 This process is shown in Figure~\ref{fig:decoding}, where the expression $x+\cos x$ is decoded.

 During training, we follow the structure of the encoded tree and try to predict the correct node symbols.
 In turn, we jointly learn to predict the structure of the expression tree and the symbols inside the node, since the structure is determined by the symbols.
 We calculate the loss using cross-entropy on a sequence of symbols obtained with the in-order traversal of the expression tree.
+Some additional implementation details are explained in Appendix~\ref{app:implementation}.